tbscode/django-clean-slate/README.md

 This even offers the flexibility of seperate staging for seperate developers simply by opening mulitple Heroku accounts.

+> If you wan't to use this 'clean-slate' for a hoppy project a free ( or hobby ) tier Heroku instance might be completely sufficient

 ## Documentation

 Are automaticly generated using `sphinx` and published to [Git Hub Pages](https://tbscode.github.io/django-clean-slate).